aoliver44/taxaHFE/dietml.md

   -c <numeric>, --cor_level <numeric>
                         Initial pearson correlation filter.
 Bypasses cor_level filter if set to 1 (default: 1) --info_gain_n <numeric>
                         Should information gain preprocessing be used?
 Set n number of features to be selected during preprocessesing.
-Bypasses info_gain_n if set to 0. (default: 0)
+Bypasses info_gain_n if set to 0. (default: 0) --vif_threshold <numeric>
+                        Calculates variance inflation factor (VIF) scores and removes variables about a user-defined threshold.
+Bypasses vif_threshold if set to 0. (default: 0)
   --train_split <numeric>
                         Percentage of samples to use for training (default: 0.8) --model <string>      ML model to use.
-Options: rf, enet, lasso, ridge. (default: rf) --folds <numeric>     Number of CV folds for tuning (default: 10) --cv_repeats <numeric>
+Options: rf, enet, lasso, ridge, xgboost, mars, svm. (default: rf) --folds <numeric>     Number of CV folds for tuning (default: 10) --cv_repeats <numeric>
                         Number of CV repeats to perform for repeated CV (default: 3)